We are commanded to love our neighbor: this must mean that we can.

 Structure

-Sacred Place is a “nest nonprofit”.
+Sacred Place is a “nest nonprofit” with multiple aligned initiatives.
 Each initiative is grounded in our mission of cultivating love for our neighbors and neighborhoods.

 Staff